Mikhil11/MATLAB-support-cookiecutter-project-templates/README.md

 # Organizing Community Toolbox Structure with MATLAB Project Template

 MATLAB Toolbox Template helps users generate their own MATLAB Toolboxes repository using a command line utility tool called [Cookiecutter][1].
-The template folder structure and files which are generated as a part of this package is provided within this [directory][2]
+The template folder structure and files which are generated as a part of this package is provided within the directory '{{cookiecutter.repo_name}}'

 * Software usage: [License][3]